niuniomartinez/allegro-pas/readme.txt

 ============
 Installation
 ============

+NOTE:  This is an SVN version, so the library is under development.
+       DON'T USE IT except for evaluation or testing.

   Current version works only in Windows, since I have no experience building .so files for *NIX based systems.
 I didn't write an install script (again a